ysqi/eip-licensing/eip-licensing.md

 ## Motivation

 In general, some creators of NFTs will transfer intellectual property (IP), commercial, and exclusive licensing rights to the individual NFT holders.
-This enable NFT owners to create artworks and products based on their owns.
-However, there isn't a standardized and easy way in which NFT owners are able to grant others rights of recreating derivative works based on their owned NFT.
+This enable NFT owners to create artworks and products by themselves.
+However, currently there isn't a standardized and clear way in which NFT owners are able to grant others rights of recreating derivative works based on their owned NFT.

 This standard allows the NFT owner, knowns as "Licensor", to have a standardized way to signal a licensing agreement to re-creators, knowns as "Licensee", in exchange for an agreed payment, known as a "Royalty".
 With this licensing agreement,  the licensee has the right to recreate relevant dNFTs which clearly declare the authorized agreements.
 Meanwhile, this declaration should be able to be verified by a creditable decentralized **Registry** service at any given time.
-In such way,  the licensing royalty payment can be paid to licensors every time dNFT is sold or re-sold.
+In such way,  the licensing royalty payment can be paid to licensors every time dNFT is sold or re-sold as regulated by the agreement.
 Taking the moment when the dNFT is minted as the cut-off point, the phase before is called the **Authorization** phase, and the subsequent phase is called the **Discovery** phase.

 This standard defines the **Authorization** as a loose and optional interface, but the **Discovery** as a strict and compulsory interface.
-The reason here is that, not matter how the licensing agreement is licensed via a **Registry**, the most important thing is that marketplaces and application can adopt a  unified interface to discover and verify these agreements.
+The reason here is that, no matter how the licensing agreement is licensed via a **Registry**, the most important thing is that marketplaces and application can adopt a  unified interface to discover and verify these agreements.

 To be specific, to support standard **Discovery**,